Detecting long-range dependence for time-varying linear models: Main results

-Based on the Gaussian approximation result, this section studies the limiting distributions of KPSS and related statistics under the fixed and local alternatives for the time-varying coefficient model \eqref{model1} with time series covariates.
+Based on the Gaussian approximation result, we proceed to study the limiting distributions of KPSS and related statistics under the fixed and local alternatives for the time-varying coefficient model \eqref{model1} with time series covariates.
 For the sake of brevity, we focus on the KPSS-type statistics.
-The results for R/S, V/S, and K/S-type statistics can be derived similarly and are summarized in \cref{rm:RS_limit}.
+The results for R/S, V/S, and K/S-type statistics can be derived similarly and are summarized in Remark \ref{rm:RS_limit} and \cref*{sub:limits} in the online supplement.